tetris245/ULTRAbc/README.md

 * Added buttons in Club Card Builder to randomly change background and go back to default background
 * Added button in page 2 of Online Settings to go back to "Cozy Chalet" as default background when creating a new room
-* Removed the bg4 command (all its options are now available as buttons in the appropriate screens)
+* Removed the bg4 command (all its options are now available as buttons or hotkeys in the appropriate screens)